 Iceland Trek with International Mountain Guides

-Iceland is a beautiful country and IMG is excited to run this new trek for you in 2019!
+Iceland is a beautiful country and IMG is excited to run this new trek for you!
 Leading our Iceland Trek will be IMG Senior Guide Craig John, a veteran of IMG programs all over the world.
-Craig visited Iceland last year on our reconnaissance trek program, and he is looking forward to returning!
+Craig visited Iceland on our reconnaissance trek program and is looking forward to returning!

 We have designed our program to see the various sights of Reykjavík, as well as 9 days of real hut to hut trekking through some of the world's wildest volcanic landscapes.
 This trek has everything EXCEPT high altitude!
 Prepare yourself for a huge variety of terrain and weather.